 Red, white, and blue ring toss

-A classic 4th of July lawn game, the ring toss is beloved by kids and adults alike.
-With eight rope rings, four red, and four blue plastic rings to throw over five wooden pegs, you can combine patriotism with friendly competition.
+A classic 4th of July lawn game, ring toss is beloved by kids and adults alike.
+With eight rope rings, and four red and four blue plastic rings, to throw over five wooden pegs, you can combine patriotism with friendly competition.
 It also comes with a storage bag for portability.

 4th of July scavenger hunt